HunterMcGushion/docstr_coverage/README.md

   detect_.* get_val.*
   ```
 - _--badge=\<filepath\>, -b \<filepath\>_ - Generate a docstring coverage percent badge as an SVG saved to a given filepath
+- _--followlinks, -l_ - Follow symlinks
+- _--percentage-only, -p_ - Output only the overall coverage percentage as a float, silencing all other logging
+- _--help, -h_ - Display CLI options

 #### Overriding by Comments
 Note that `docstr-coverage` can not parse